pear/System_Launcher/README.md

 # System_Launcher #

-System_Launcher is a simple opener of filenames and URLs.
+System_Launcher is a simple opener of filenames and URLs, based on the operating system's conveniences for that.

 It could help other PEAR command-line tools, such as a mythical `pear report-bug` command, which could open a web page with a